 Board of Directors

-The SFMTA Board of Directors provides policy oversight for the safe and efficient transportation of goods and service in San Francisco in accordance with the San Francisco Charter and the Transit First Policy.
+The SFMTA Board of Directors provides policy oversight for the safe and efficient movement of people and goods in San Francisco in accordance with the San Francisco Charter and the Transit-First Policy.
 This includes the San Francisco Municipal Railway (Muni), automobiles and trucks, taxis, bicycling and walking.
 The SFMTA Board of Directors also serves as members of the San Francisco Parking Authority.
 The SFMTA Board of Directors generally meets on the first and third Tuesday of each month at 1:00 pm. in Room 400, City Hall.
+Members of the public can attend or view meetings on SFGovTV2.

 The Office of the SFMTA Board of Directors administers the affairs of the Board of Directors, coordinates the meetings of the Citizens’ Advisory Council and oversees the SFMTA’s responses to all requests for public records.